 Here is more help with finding songs: for an audition.

-SO, HOW ELSE DO YOU FIND GOOD SONGS?
+SO, HOW ELSE DO YOU FIND GREAT SONGS FOR YOUR VOICE?

 It is the first time in many years that I will sing songs that I have not written.
 My chosen songs will most likely be very different from yours, but the process of finding them is very similar.